The way you write influences the way you think. This, in turn, influences the way you act. Learn how to write your shooting diary better!

 Olympic Shooting, A Brief Overview

 Jul 7, 2021

-As the Tokyo Olympic Games draw closer, Aiming Art will dive into Olympic shooting.
-In this first part, we will do a brief overview of the sports’ history and in part 2, we will ask a few of the sports’ stars about their Olympic experience.
+As the Tokyo Olympic and Paralympic Games draw closer, Aiming Art will dive into Olympic and Paralympic shooting.
+In this first part, we will do a brief overview of the sports’ history to see how the sport evolved from its beginnings and in part 2, we will do the same for the Paralympics!

 From 1896 to 2021

 As you can imagine, the history of the shooting sport as was featured at the Olympic Games is varied.
 But although different events and disciplines came and went, except for only two Summer Olympics, shooting has been a part of the Olympic programme ever since the first modern games in 1896.
 In that year, Athens hosted 14 nations competing in only 9 sports.
 Shooting then consisted of 5 events, 2 with a rifle and 3 with a pistol, a total of 61 shooters from 7 nations participated, and Greece and the United States dominated the podiums.
 25 m rapid fire pistol remains the only event that is still a part of the Olympic programme since 1896, while 50 m free pistol was removed from the programme after the 2016 Rio Olympics – this year will be the first year without this event.